 I would further be bold to suggest that the retreat be clothing optional in the sharing sessions.
 The discussions and sharing about one’s body could be done enclothed.
 But then it remains abstract.
 Yes, we know there is a body covered by our clothing.
 We can imagine it as we talk.
 But in these sessions about our actual bodies – our physical sensations, our emotional feelings — our bodies should be front and center without the social conventions and cultural overlay of our choice of clothing.
 While being naked might make participants apprehensive at first, they will eventually feel more comfortable with themselves and become less self-conscious.
 And they will share their life stories more freely and honestly since everyone is equally vulnerable.
 “Clothing optional” means no one is required to be naked, but the option is available.
 Being naked with others in a safe, non-sexual environment provides a rare opportunity to quiet the negative voice within us about our bodies.

 I actually had a Saturday workshop on men’s body and sexuality issues conducted in a Circle of Men session by a physical trainer and yoga teacher with an interest in these topics.
 It was “clothing optional” (all seven participants ended up choosing nakedness).
 Stories the men told were honest and respected by others in the group.
 Perhaps not surprising, religious issues were involved in the stories of some of the men.
-But the positive experience of that “Circle of Men” provides the experiential basis for my following proposal.
+But there were also stories of abuse and bullying.
+The positive experience of that “Circle of Men” provides the experiential basis for my following proposal.

 I suggest that everyone leave all their clothes in their bedroom and wear a sarong to the sessions, which may left on or removed if the participant feels self-prompted to do so during a sharing session.
 The facilitator should be similarly attired at the beginning of each session but remove his covering at the beginning of the sharing portion of the session to model permission for others to do so.